islandbitcoin/lndg-startos/README.md

-# Basic instructions for setup of LNDg # lndg-wrapper
+# Basic instructions for setup of LNDg

 `lndg` is a Lite GUI web interface to analyze lnd data and leverage the backend database for automation tools around rebalancing and other basic maintenance tasks.